suffolklibraries/lgc/content/collections/events/luminous-lowestoft.md

     content:
       -
         type: text
-        text: 'Siren Calling are offering three 2-day workshops in collaboration with Suffolk Mind & Inspire Suffolk with choices on in person or online events.'
+        text: 'Siren Calling are offering three 2 day workshops in collaboration with Suffolk Mind and Inspire Suffolk for people aged 16-25 across Suffolk.
+The workshops are available to join online or in person. '
   -
     type: paragraph
     content: